-Covalo came to us with the goal of quickly growing their customer base improving their pay-per-click (PPC) advertising campaigns.
-The chemical ingredients industry is highly competitive, so our challenge was to generate the most leads at a stable cost per acquisition (CPA).
+Covalo came to us with the goal of quickly growing their customer base by improving their pay-per-click (PPC) advertising campaigns.
+The chemical ingredients industry is highly competitive, so our challenge was to generate the most leads at a stable cost-per-acquisition (CPA).

-Here are some conversion events we have created in Google Analytics GA4:
+Here are some conversion events we created in Google Analytics GA4:

-In competitive industries like chemical ingredients platform, competitive research is essential.
-We took time to do a deep dive into the client’s competitors to identify key ways we could restructure their ads to outperform the competition.
-We looked at everything from competitors’ keywords to spend budgets and even ad copy to see how we could position this client’s ads to stand out in a competitive niche market.
+In competitive industries like the chemical ingredients platform, competitive research is essential.
+We took time to deep-dive into the client’s competitors to identify key ways we could restructure their ads to outperform the competition.
+We looked at everything from competitors’ keywords to spend budgets, and even ad copy, to see how we could position this client’s ads to stand out in a competitive niche market.

 Our approach was to modernize the concept of the Google Ads account.
-Through a holistic approach – with smart bidding, largely matching keywords (modified broad match), targeted ad texts and individually structured landing pages – we address the desired target group directly, so that we were able to achieve success after a short time.
-Other best practices we have implemented include:
+Through a holistic approach – with smart bidding, largely matching keywords (modified broad match), targeted ad texts and individually structured landing pages – we addressed the desired target group directly, so that we were able to achieve success after a short time.
+Other good practices we have implemented include:

-– Ensure the ad group level and campaign level negative keywords are accurate.
+- Ensuring the ad group level and campaign level negative keywords are accurate.

-– Be sure to check the Search Terms Report in order to add any converting terms that weren’t already being bid on!
+- Being sure to check the Search Terms Report in order to add any converting terms that weren’t already being bid on.

-– Test Pure Broad Match.
+- Testing pure broad match.
 This is something we’ve seen success with when the correct measures are in place.

-We also rewrote the ad copy to stand out against the competition.
-It is a highly competitive area, and knowing we were competing against some pretty big names, we rewrote the ad copy from the ground up to make us stand out from the competition.
+We also rewrote the ad copy to make it stand out against the competition.
+It is a highly competitive area, and knowing we were competing against some pretty big names, we rewrote the ad copy from the ground up to make it stand out from the competition.

 In terms of best practices, we also made sure the following steps were taken: